sameersbn/docker-gitlab-ci-runner/README.md

 If the runner needs to access a private git repo then add the generated public key to your projects deploy keys so that the runner can clone the required repos.

 *NOTE: The deploy keys are generated without a passphrase.*

+# Configuration Parameters

+*Please refer the docker run command options for the `--env-file` flag where you can specify all required environment variables in a single file.
+This will save you from writing a potentially long docker run command.*

+Below is the list of available options that you can use to configure your runner.

+- **CI_SERVER_URL**: The hostname of the GitLab CI server.
+No defaults
+- **REGISTRATION_TOKEN**: The token to use to register on the CI server *The above two options are only applicable if you want to skip the `app:setup` step and want to instead provide these parameters at launch.
+Additionally, they are effective only the first time you launch the container*

 # Upgrading